minio/directpv-docs/content/installation/_index.md

 #### Install on Non-standard `kubelet` Directory

-To install on non-standard `kubelet` directory, set the `KUBELET_DIR_PATH` environment variable before starting the installation.
+To install on a non-standard `kubelet` directory, set the `KUBELET_DIR_PATH` environment variable before starting the installation.

 ```sh {.copy}
 export KUBELET_DIR_PATH=/path/to/my/kubelet/dir